CymricNPG/arc42_logseq/pages/System Scope and Context.md

 		  See [Context and Scope](https://docs.arc42.org/section-3/) in the arc42 documentation.
 - TODO System Scope and Context
 - ## Business Context
+	- ==Hints==
+	  collapsed:: true
 		- **Contents**
 		  Specification of **all** communication partners (users, IT-systems, ...) with explanations of domain specific inputs and outputs or interfaces.
 Optionally you can add domain specific formats or communication protocols.
 		- **Motivation**
 		  All stakeholders should understand which data are exchanged with the environment of the system.
 		- **Form**
 		  All kinds of diagrams that show the system as a black box and specify the domain interfaces to communication partners.

 		  Alternatively (or additionally) you can use a table.
 The title of the table is the name of your system, the three columns contain the name of the communication partner, the inputs, and the outputs.
+	- TODO Business Context
 	- **<Diagram or Table>**
 	- **<optionally: Explanation of external domain interfaces>**
 - ## Technical Context